How to Stay Safe from Online Predators

 Why Teens Are at Higher Risk

-Teens are often more at risk than younger children.
-This is because they are curious and want to fit in.
-Some teens may even talk to strangers online even when they know it’s risky.
-In some cases, a teen may think they are in love with someone they met online.
-This can make them more willing to meet in person, which can be dangerous.
+Teens are often more at risk than younger children because they are curious, social, and eager to fit in.
+Some teens may knowingly talk to strangers online, thinking it’s harmless.
+In some cases, they may believe they are in love with someone they met online, which can make them more willing to meet in person—a dangerous situation.

 Tips for Talking to Kids About Online Safety

-• Pick safe usernames and photos.
-Avoid using names or pictures that are too personal or suggestive.
+• Pick safe usernames and photos: Avoid using real names or personal, suggestive images.

-• Be careful with compliments.
-Predators often use kind words to make kids feel special.
+• Be careful with compliments: Predators often use kind words to make kids feel special or trusted.

-• Remember: people online might lie.
-They can use fake photos and pretend to be someone else.
+• Remember that people online might lie: They can use fake photos or identities.

-• Talk to an adult you trust.
-If someone online makes you feel uncomfortable, tell a parent, teacher, or another adult right away.
-Save messages or pictures in case they are needed.
+• Talk to a trusted adult: If someone online makes you feel uncomfortable, tell a parent, teacher, or other trusted adult.
+Save messages or photos if needed for reporting.

 Helpful Resources

-You can learn more at NetSmartz.org, a website made by the National Center for Missing & Exploited Children.
-They have videos and tips for staying safe online.
+Visit NetSmartz.org, a website by the National Center for Missing & Exploited Children, for educational videos and safety tips.

-Another helpful site is the Crimes Against Children Research Center.
-It shares facts and advice for parents and children.
+The Crimes Against Children Research Center also provides helpful facts and advice for parents and teens about staying safe online.

 What to Do If There’s a Problem